ucsd-cse29/fa24/src/pa/pa3/index.md

 Edits the message in the post with the given id (the ids are the `#N` at the beginning of posts) by replacing it with the new message.
-It must respond with the list of all chats (including the new one).
+It must respond with the list of all chats (including the chat with the replaced message).

 Limits and constraints: